Sleeping Beauty: Plot

 The folktale begins with a princess whose parents are told by a wicked fairy that their daughter will die when she pricks her finger on a particular item.
 In Basile's version, the princess pricks her finger on a piece of flax.
 In Perrault's and the Grimm Brothers' versions, the item is a spindle.
 The parents rid the kingdom of these items in the hopes of protecting their daughter, but the prophecy is fulfilled regardless.
 Instead of dying, as was foretold, the princess falls into a deep sleep.
 After some time, she is found by a prince and is awakened.

 In Giambattista Basile's version of Sleeping Beauty, Sun, Moon, and Talia, the sleeping beauty, Talia, falls into a deep sleep after getting a splinter of flax in her finger.
-She is discovered in her castle by a wandering king, who "carrie[s] her to a bed, where he gather[s] the first fruits of love."
-He leaves her there and she later gives birth to twins.
+She is discovered in her palace by a wandering prince, who "carrie[s] her to a bed, where he gather[s] the first fruits of love."
+He abandons her there after the assault and she later gives birth to twins while still unconscious.

 According to Maria Tatar, there are versions of the story that include a second part to the narrative that details the couple's troubles after their union; some folklorists believe the two parts were originally separate tales.

 The second part begins after the prince and princess have had children.
 Through the course of the tale, the princess and her children are introduced in some way to another woman from the prince's life.
 This other woman is not fond of the prince's new family, and calls a cook to kill the children and serve them for dinner.
 Instead of obeying, the cook hides the children and serves livestock.
 Next, the other woman orders the cook to kill the princess.
 Before this can happen, the other woman's true nature is revealed to the prince and then she is subjected to the very death that she had planned for the princess.
 The princess, prince, and their children live happily ever after.